Magnetic Resonance Imaging (MRI)

 Your MRI scan will be read by a specialist who will tell your doctor the results.
 Ask MRI facility personnel about when you should call your doctor for the official report.

-MRI has no risks or side effects in people without implanted metallic or electrical devices.
+The MRI scanning has no risks or side effects in people without implanted metallic or electrical devices.

 When To Call a Professional